The poaching method is divided into 2 basic categories: shallow and deep.

 This liquid is usually a mixture of stock or water, an acidic element, such as lemon juice, vinegar or wine, aromatic vegetables, herbs and spices.
 The liquid can be strained or contain the above elements during poaching.

 Foods suitable for shallow poaching are:

 - Tender and small-sized poultry, meat and fish fillets

 For this method it is best to use a frying pan or a wide, shallow pan.

-To see the deep poaching technique step-by-step, follow the photos order.
+See the shallow poaching step-by-step, by following the photos order.

 Bring the liquid to the right temperature, i.e., just below boiling point

 Season the food with salt.